 In re: Centers for Medicare and Medicaid Services regulations (Uncompensated Care Pool/Health Safety Net Trust Fund).
-The federal Health Care Financing Administration (now CMS) asserted in June, 2000 that the portion of the Medicaid program funded by the Commonwealth's Health Safety Net Trust Fund (formerly the Uncompensated Care Pool) might violate federal regulations regarding permissible taxes on health care providers.
+The federal Health Care Financing Administration (now the Centers for Medicare and Medicaid Services (CMS)) asserted in June, 2000 that the portion of the Medicaid program funded by the Commonwealth's Health Safety Net Trust Fund (formerly the Uncompensated Care Pool) might violate federal regulations regarding permissible taxes on health care providers.
 Since 1993, MassHealth has sought federal waivers for the Commonwealth's assessment on acute care hospitals and surcharge payers, respectively, which fund the Uncompensated Care Pool and its successor, the Health Safety Net Trust Fund.
 The Commonwealth believes that the assessments are within the federal law pertaining to health care-related taxes.
 In 2017, a change in state law was made to the hospital assessment making a federal waiver for the hospital assessment unnecessary.
 Under federal regulations, if the Commonwealth were ultimately determined to have imposed an impermissible health care-related tax, the federal government could seek retroactive repayment of federal Medicaid reimbursements.
-By the end of Health Safety Net fiscal year 2017, the Commonwealth will have collected an estimated \$6.234 billion in acute hospital assessments since 1990 and an estimated \$2.857 billion in surcharge payments since 1998.
+By the end of Health Safety Net fiscal year 2018, the Commonwealth will have collected an estimated \$6.657 billion in acute hospital assessments since 1990 and an estimated \$3.022 billion in surcharge payments since 1998.

-In re: Office of the Inspector General Report Number: A-01-12-0006 (Claiming the correct Federal medical assistance percentage for claim adjustments made to the Form CMS-64).
+In re: Office of the Inspector General Report Number: A-01-12-0006 (claiming the correct Federal medical assistance percentage for claim adjustments made to the Form CMS-64).
 On April 6, 2012, the federal Office of the Inspector General (OIG) initiated an audit of MassHealth's federal reporting of certain claims with dates of service between January 1, 2006 and December 31, 2010.
-The OIG issued a draft report on June 3, 2014.
-MassHealth responded on July 3, 2014.
-The OIG draft report concludes that during the audit period MassHealth over-claimed \$105 million in federal financial participation due to timing issues associated with the temporary Federal Medical Assistance Percentages increase due to ARRA and EOHHS' "void and replace" claiming system.
-EOHHS' response to the draft report states that MassHealth worked closely with the federal Centers for Medicare and Medicaid Services (CMS) to develop the system it uses to submit claims and adjustments for federal matching funds on the CMS form since June 2009, and that CMS validated and accepted the "void and replace" claims adjustment system EOHHS used.
-The OIG's audit focused on a specific time period that, based on its calculations, resulted in a federal overpayment.
-Based on the OIG's methodology, there was a \$108 million federal underpayment to the Commonwealth for the subsequent period of January, 2011 through September, 2013.
-Based on the OIG's audit report, MassHealth has implemented the OIG's interpretation of the claiming rules after the audit period, and has requested increased federal reimbursement totaling approximately \$108.2 million from CMS, which will offset OIG's recommended adjustment.
-In its response to the OIG's report, EOHHS advised the OIG that if CMS agrees with the OIG's interpretation of federal claiming rules and the rules are applied consistently, EOHHS has no objection to the OIG's recommended finding.
-The OIG issued its final report in September, 2014.
-The OIG did not accept EOHHS' position.
-EOHHS is pursuing this matter further with CMS.
-CMS has not taken any action to disallow the \$108.2 million that the OIG insists is an overpayment.
+The OIG issued a draft report on June 3, 2014 concluding that during the audit period MassHealth over-claimed \$105 million in federal financial participation due to timing issues associated with the temporary Federal Medical Assistance Percentages increase due to ARRA and the "void and replace" claiming system used by the Commonwealth's Executive Office of Health and Human Services (EOHHS).
+EOHHS' response to the draft report stated that MassHealth worked closely with CMS to develop the system it used to submit claims and adjustments for federal matching funds on the CMS form since June 2009, and that CMS validated and accepted the "void and replace" claims adjustment system EOHHS used.
+The OIG's audit focused on a specific time period that, based on its calculations, resulted in a federal overpayment to the Commonwealth.
+Using the OIG's methodology, there would have been a \$108 million federal underpayment to the Commonwealth for the subsequent period of January, 2011 through September, 2013.
+Based on the OIG's audit report, MassHealth has implemented the OIG's interpretation of the claiming rules after the audit period, and has requested increased federal reimbursement totaling approximately \$108.2 million from CMS, which would have offset OIG's recommended adjustment.
+The OIG issued its final report in September, 2014, and did not accept EOHHS' position.
+EOHHS pursued the matter further with CMS, which ultimately accepted MassHealth's position and, after an offset, refunded \$3.2 million to the Commonwealth.